GoogleCloudPlatform/terraform-google-enterprise-application/1-bootstrap/README.md

 #### Cloud Build with Gitlab Pre-requisites

-To proceed with gitlab as your git provider you will need:
+To proceed with Gitlab as your git provider you will need:

 - An authenticated Gitlab account.
 The steps in this documentation assumes you have a configured SSH key for cloning and modifying repositories.
 - A **private** GitLab repository for each one of the repositories below: